-Match the following statements with their appropriate ethical attitudes Top of Form
+Match the following statements with their appropriate ethical attitudes Top of Form punctual obedience accountability honesty loyalty responsible

-1. Going to school regularly honesty
+- 1. Going to school regularly

-2. Following instructions all the time responsible
+- 2. Following instructions all the time

-3. Fulfilling your promises all the time loyalty
+- 3. Fulfilling your promises all the time

-4. Performing your duty always accountability
+- 4. Performing your duty always

-5. Showing commitment to your country. punctual
+- 5. Showing commitment to your country.

-6. obedience
+- 6.

-The place of ethics and ethical behaviour in the development of the individual [h3]
+The place of ethics and ethical behaviour in the development of the individual